MARTIMM/martimm.github.io/README.md

 -->
 [![docs License](http://martimm.github.io/label/License-label-docs.svg)](
 https://www.gnu.org/licenses/fdl-1.3.html)
-# Center point for documentation
+# Central point for documentation

 This repository is used for the [web site at martimm.github.io](https://martimm.github.io/) and it functions like a home location to reach all documentation about my projects.